MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/managing-memory-in-mapi.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

 Saber como e quando alocar e liberar memória é uma parte importante da programação com MAPI.
-O MAPI fornece funções e macros que o cliente ou provedor de serviços pode usar para gerenciar a memória de forma consistente.
-As três funções são as seguintes:
+MAPI provides both functions and macros that your client or service provider can use to manage memory in a consistent way.
+As três funções são as seguinte:

 [MAPIAllocateBuffer](mapiallocatebuffer.md)